 Trademark registration grants its owner the exclusive right to use it.
 But if the trademark is not genuinely and effectively used in the market, the owner can lose this right since the trademark would not be complying with its essential function of identifying a certain good or service in the market.
 In turn, a third party interested in using the trademark can obtain its cancellation and then register it in its favor.
-But the trademark owner must be given at least a three year period as from the registration date to use its trademark in the market.
+But the trademark owner must be given at least a three-year period from the registration date to use its trademark in the market.

 A party may simply file a petition for non-use cancellation with the JPO to demand cancellation of the mark by stating that the mark has not been used for over three years from the registration date.
-Within 1 months from the acceptance of the case, the Trial Board of JPO will issue a notice of presenting evidence to the trademark registrant, requiring presenting the evidence of using the trademark within 70 days for a non-resident (40 days for resident).
+Within 1 month from the acceptance of the case, the Trial Board of JPO will issue a notice of presenting evidence to the trademark registrant, requiring presenting the evidence of using the trademark within 70 days for a non-resident (40 days for resident).
 If the trademark registrant fails to provide evidence or otherwise the evidence is insufficient to prove the use of the trademark, the Trial Board may issue a decision to cancel the trademark registration.
-In other words, the issue of burden of proof rests on trademark registrant.
+In other words, the issue of the burden of proof rests on the trademark registrant.